paaatcha/covid-19/README.md

 For Portuguese speakers, I wrote a post in my blog about this analysis: [O que os dados dizem sobre o Coronavírus?](http://computacaointeligente.com.br/coolstuffs/analisando-coronavirus/)

-## Some plots and tables got during the analysis (updated on March 31, 2020)
+## Some plots and tables got during the analysis (updated on May 1, 2020)
 ### Covid-19 worldwide (without China):
 ![covid-19-wo-chinha](figures/en/conf_cases_worldwide_no_china.png)